 |Starlite Kitchen||San Diego CA||619-358-9766|

 Recipes that include Dried Ancho Chile Peppers Peru.
 One is easiest, three is harder.

 |Modern Beet||Oaxacan Pipian with Zucchini and Onions|

 |Weird Combinations||Mole Rojo Classico with Shrimp|

-People have spotted Dried Ancho Chile Peppers Peru using the Specialty Produce app for iPhone and Android.
+Someone spotted Dried Ancho Chile Peppers Peru using the Specialty Produce app for iPhone and Android.